ahmedalhulaibi/ahmedalhulaibi/src/routes/blog/go-context-misuse.md

 }
 ```

 The `New` function signature clearly communicates the expected service dependencies.
-Rather than relying on shared-state we rely on a stateless dependency.

 ## How to use `context.Context` correctly